If you have an air conditioning unit that the outside condensing fan does not shut off, there is a few common things to look for.

 A trick many HVAC techs use is to disconnect the thermostat wires at the outside unit and see if the fan shuts off.

-This can also help to see if the thermostat itself has failed and is telling the outside unit to stay on.
+This can also help to see if the thermostat itself has failed.

 Troubleshooting the above components will no doubt depend on your skill level.